sschepis/ai-agent-sdk/packages/create-zee-app/README.md

 # Create ZEE App

 The easiest way to get started with Zero-Employee Enterprises and Autonomous Agents is by using `@covalenthq/create-zee-app`.
 This CLI tool enables you to quickly start building a new ZEE application using the Covalent [AI Agent SDK](https://github.com/covalenthq/ai-agent-sdk), with everything setup for you.
-You can create a new ZEE app usign the default template, or one of the many templates available.
+You can create a new ZEE app using the default template, or one of the many templates available.

 To get started, simply run the following command: